 However, I would not recommend doing this hike in the snow unless you are a very experienced hiker and have hiked on other snow-covered trails.
 Consider bringing hiking poles and microspikes if you plan to do this hike during the winter.

-There is a very good chance that this trail is snow covered throughout the winter season.
-The trail sits on the north face of the mesa, so without any sun to melt the snow, I would imagine that snow sits on the trail all season.
+There is a good chance that this trail is snow covered throughout the winter season.
+The trail sits on the north face of the mesa, so without any sun to melt the snow, this trail could be snow covered all season.

 Do you have plans to visit Canyonlands National Park and hike the Gooseberry Trail?
 Comment below if you would like to share your experience or ask any questions.